The Seattle Aquarium works to develop and advance science-based policies to conserve and protect our marine environment.

 Hastening orca recovery

 We support policies that increase Chinook salmon availability, reduce the impacts of vessel noise and disturbance, and reduce toxic pollution—all critical for giving the endangered southern resident orcas a real chance at recovery.
-In 2019, all four bills that we supported passed the legislature, resulting in meaningful new protections for the orcas and their prey.
-We have also supported increased critical habitat for orcas, urged efforts to reduce risks to orcas from Navy training and testing activities, advised the state on science-based rules for the new commercial whale-watching license program, and helped to organize a voluntary boater pledge.
+In 2019, all four bills that we supported passed the legislature.
+We have also supported increased critical habitat for orcas, urged efforts to reduce risks to orcas from Navy training and testing, advised the state on science-based rules for the commercial whale-watching license program, and helped to organize a voluntary boater pledge.
+In the 2021 state legislature, we supported funding for Quiet Sound, a new program that will reduce ship noise and disturbance affecting the orcas.

 Reducing plastic pollution

 From plastic bags and derelict fishing gear to microplastics and microbeads, plastic pollution is accumulating in the ocean.
 We are working to advance policies that will reduce use, stem the flow, increase upcycling and improve compliance.
-In 2020, we helped pass the Reusable Bag Bill to eliminate thin, single-use plastic bags in Washington state, and we will continue efforts to dramatically reduce single-use packaging with a bill in the next legislative session.
+In 2020, we helped pass the Reusable Bag Bill to eliminate thin, single-use plastic bags in Washington State.
+In 2021, we worked with our partners to pass SB 5022, which banned certain expanded polystyrene foam products; required manufacturers of plastic beverage bottles, trash bags, and household cleaning and personal care containers to use post-consumer recycled content; and allowed food service businesses to provide single-use utensils, straws, condiment packets and cold-beverage lids only when the customer confirms they want them.

 Maintaining federal protections